Blue Collar Caucus

 The Blue Collar Caucus is a United States Democratic Party congressional caucus that advocates for labor and working class priorities.
 It was founded in 2016 to focus the Democratic Party on blue-collar issues.
 The caucus is considered economically progressive.
-According to the founders of the Blue Collar Caucus, its goal is to re-orient the Democratic Party to focus on issues such as trade unions, wage stagnation, offshoring and job insecurity, especially in case of manufacturing and building workers.
+According to its founders, the goal is to re-orient the Democratic Party to focus on issues such as trade unions, wage stagnation, offshoring and job insecurity, especially in case of manufacturing and building workers.
+It also seeks to protect American workers from globalized competition, make domestic manufacturing viable, and cultivate industries that can provide stable employment.